lookoutconference/lookoutconference.github.io/pages/theme.md

 ### 1. Fire Lookouts *in* the (w)ilderness and the (W)ilderness

-We seek presentations that examine fire lookouts located within federally designated Wilderness.
-These can be active exceptions (think Sheepeater Lookout) or abandoned structures (think Chicken Peak).
+We seek presentations that examine fire lookouts located within wild spaces of all kinds.

 * **Lookouts *in* the Wilderness:**
     * Stories about staffing remote Wilderness lookouts or discovering abandoned sites.